cbws/cbws.github.io/colocation/docs/description.md

 The Colocation service for Power and Cooling is covered by a specific Service Level Agreement, which includes a 99.99% uptime target for these components.

-For full details on these uptime targets, claim processes, remedies, and specific conditions, please refer to the [Colocation Service - Service Level Agreement](./colocation-sla.md).
+For full details on these uptime targets, claim processes, remedies, and specific conditions, please refer to the [Service Level Agreement](/colocation/sla).

 ## Facility Access